binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Insufficient Logging {#network-countermeasures-lack-of-visibility-insufficient-logging}

-If you think back to the Web Server Log Management countermeasures section in the VPS chapter, we outlined an [Environmental Considerations](#vps-countermeasures-lack-of-visibility-web-server-log-management-environmental-considerations) section, in which I defered to this section, as it made more sense to discuss alternative device system logging such as routers, layer 3 switches, in some cases layer 2 switches, data-store, and file servers here in the Network chapter rather than under VPS.
+If you think back to the Web Server Log Management countermeasures section in the VPS chapter, we outlined an [Environmental Considerations](#vps-countermeasures-lack-of-visibility-web-server-log-management-environmental-considerations) section, in which I deferred to this section, as it made more sense to discuss alternative device system logging such as routers, layer 3 switches, in some cases layer 2 switches, data-store, and file servers here in the Network chapter rather than under VPS.
 Let us address that now.

 **Steps in order of dependencies**